 Make your voice heard!

-- End bullying in Illinois schools – The new anti-bullying law helps schools and officials respond to bullying by creating best model policies and practices to address on-going situations.
+- Ending bullying in Illinois schools – The new anti-bullying law helps schools and officials respond to bullying by creating best model policies and practices to address on-going situations.
 It mandates the communications that school officials need to have with parents when bullying is reported.
 And, it requires schools report annually about incidents of bullying and how they were addressed — without identifying the students involved.
 Thank Governor Quinn for signing the Anti-Bullying bill.

 - Bar pregnancy discrimination in the workplace – No woman should lose her job — or be forced to take unpaid leave — simply because she is starting a family.
 Sadly, today too many pregnant workers are forced out of their jobs because they are denied temporary, reasonable work modifications — like sitting on a stool, carrying a water bottle or getting a break from lifting heavy boxes.
 Without these temporary accommodations, some women may place their health and pregnancies at risk.
 Tell Governor Quinn to sign HB 8 into law!

 For up-to-the-minute action alerts, follow us: